teh/fullpypi/README.md

 # Building a full nix inventory of pypi (very WIP)

-Packaging is traditionally tricky business.
+Packaging is traditionally a tricky business.
 Python has a long history of packaging solutions that I am going to skip.
 I'm only going to mention that the latest iteration is a [merge of setuptools and distutils](https://pythonhosted.org/setuptools/merge.html).

 This latest iteration still uses executable code to specify